vnhtg01/ML-Multiclass-Classification-CSGO-Game-Winner-Prediction/README.md

 ## C. The file summarizing the prediction models includes the Accuracy, F1 score and Time Taken parameters and prediction execution time based on this dataset.

 #### C.1.
-This list of trained models sorted by fast execution time and high A-parameter
+This list of trained models sorted by fast execution time and high Balanced-Accuracy parameter

 ![image](https://github.com/user-attachments/assets/a82fa6a4-4ea2-42ad-ae53-740dc1bb0cde)